Discover Hong Kong - Must Do's

 Hong Kong is the ultimate international shopping destination, accommodating everything from hectic hawkers to haute couture.
 Navigating the retail real estate here can be a little overwhelming, but we’ve narrowed down some of the leading labels and locations.
 If you’re looking for a one-stop shop with designers from A to Z, don’t go past the IFC in Central.
 If you’re on the hunt for classic, bespoke suiting you’ll want to head to The Armoury in Central.
 Wanting to transcend trends?
 Check out Joyce and Lane Crawford; two concept stores at the forefront of fashion with locations across the city.
 For a different kind of Made in China, idol over Uma Wang’s designs and meander through the antiques on Hollywood Road and Cat Street.
 Last but not least, stretch your legs and the scout out the independent boutiques and vintage stores tucked away in the charming enclaves of Tai Hang and Po Hing Fong (‘PoHo’).
 Be sure to pack lightly, it’s almost impossible to leave this city empty handed.

 That’s a wrap!
 We hope you enjoyed our Hong Kong blog series and gained some valuable insight into the newest destination on our global network.
 See you in the skies.

-Virgin Australia is now operating daily, direct flights between Melbourne and Hong Kong.
+Virgin Australia operates direct flights between both Melbourne & Sydney to Hong Kong.
 Search and book for flights to start planning your Hong Kong getaway!